open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 - 4 bytes: the string “CDOC” – format designator (prelude), UTF-8 encoded.
 - 1 byte: version identifier, set as 2 in the specification.
 - 4 bytes: length of the following header, big-endian order.
 Header length is a 32-bit signed integer, i.e. the maximum header size is 2 GB.
-For the sake of the simplicity of implementation, header size is limited to 1 MB (220 B in base 2).
+For the sake of the simplicity of implementation, header size is limited to 1 MB (2<sup>20</sup> bytes).
 - x bytes, where x is as defined above: serialized FlatBuffers header.
 - 32 bytes: header message authentication code (see section 6.5).
 - The rest of the bytes, until the end of the envelope: payload encrypted using the method and key specified in the header.